jd-fj/Mr.-Roboger-s-Neighborhood/README.md

 3. Drag repository folder into VS Code or other code editor to view contents
 4. If you do not have a code editor, you can double click the index.html instead to open the page in your internet browser.

-# Known Bugs

-Does not run perfectly for numbers in the thousands and beyond

 # Specifications
 Describe: mrRobo()